 For the past twenty years, Vanguard Australia have produced an index chart tracking the 30-year performance of major asset class indices.
-The 2020 chart demonstrates that despite stock market crashes, terrorist attacks, natural disasters, a succession of governments and the Global Financial Crisis (GFC), Australian shares have performed well.
+The 2021 chart demonstrates that despite stock market crashes, a global pandemic, natural disasters, a succession of governments and the Global Financial Crisis (GFC), Australian shares have performed well.

 What were the performance results?

-Vanguard’s chart which we can view here, shows that Australian shares have performed well as an asset class, with a return of 9.4% per annum, second only to the return of US shares of 10.3% p.a.
-Interestingly, the returns indicate that international shares have performed poorly, under-performing listed property and Australian bonds, and only beating the cash return by 1.6%.
+Vanguard’s chart which we can view here, shows that Australian shares have performed well as an asset class, with a return of 9.7% per annum, second only to the return of US shares of 10.8% p.a.
+Listed property has also done well returning 8.6% over 30 years and only 1.1% behind Australian shares.

 Australian Stock Market Graph